 This is the exact community where Lauren and I found ourselves one week after she had a serious accident, in the most unlikely encounter when we not only drove to Bethanie without a clear reason but ended up, right at the Lutheran Mission that is so intimately associated with this main Bakwena ba Mogopa community.
 Petrus Pooe was part of the Bakwena ba Mogopa.
 It was a policeman at the Hartebeespoort police station who suggested to us that we drive to Bethanie and see what we can learn about the Bakwena people.
 It was the accident that took us to the police station to report the accident and do the affidavits.
 Serendipity at its best is defined as the act of finding something valuable or delightful when you are not looking for it.
 It is astounding to me that in searching for the history of the Bapo and the Bakwena, I am faced with my own history.
 I am learning their customs and traditions while I am re-discovering those of my own people.

 – A New Home

-Petrus Pooe’s father and uncles were far sighted enough to know that their time of largely unhindered tenure on the northern Free State farms were coming to an end.
-White farmers were extending their control over productive resources by demanding that they share in the crops of their black tenants from a half to two thirds of the crop and the number of cattle black tenants were allowed to keep were being restricted.
+Petrus Pooe’s father and uncles were far-sighted enough to know that their time of largely unhindered tenure on the northern Free State farms was coming to an end.
+White farmers were extending their control over productive resources by demanding that they share in the crops of their black tenants from a half to two-thirds of the crop and the number of cattle black tenants was allowed to keep were being restricted.

 The chief consulted with the Bakoena in council.
 The outcome was that it was decided that Bethanie is too small even for the residents living there, let alone accepting new residents.
 The chief was asked to help them find a place elsewhere.
 They did not have money to buy land, but they had cattle.